shreyasbharath/conan-package-binary-example/README.md

   - Execute command `conan package_files Test/0.1@myuser/testing -f` packages everything under the `mypkg` directory and copies it to the local Conan cache
   - Execute command `conan upload Test/0.1@myuser/testing --all -r=artifactory` uploads the package recipe and its artifacts to the remote named `artifactory`

-# Consumption of uploaded package
+# Consumption of Uploaded Package
 See [conan-package-binary-consume-example](https://github.com/shreyasbharath/conan-package-binary-consume-example) to understand how to extract the contents of the uploaded package to a client project for consumption by the client project's build process.